TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 # Prognosis

 Most people make a full recovery from frozen shoulder.
 However, it does take time.
 Given the stage I'm at now, it can take between 4 and 24 months.

+Fingers crossed that I'm at the near end of that range.